sozialinfo/Kubernetes-Build/index.md

 ### Release

-Adjust the version in `Chart.yaml`.
+Adjust the version in the `Chart.yaml` files.

-Create new package for this repository.
+Create new packages for all charts.

 ```bash
 task package-repo